 Model architecture gets all the attention.
 Post-training recipes follow close behind.
-The training environment — what the model actually practices on, how its work gets judged, what tools it can use — barely enters the conversation.
+The reinforcement learning (RL) environment — what the model actually practices on, how its work gets judged, what tools it can use — barely enters the conversation.
 That’s the part that actually determines what the agent can learn to do.

 A model trained only on single-turn Q&A will struggle the moment you ask it to maintain state across a 50-step enterprise workflow.
-A model trained with a poorly designed reward function will learn to game the metric, not solve the problem.
-The environment isn’t a detail.
-It’s half the system.
+A model trained with a poorly designed reward function will learn to game the metric and not solve the problem.
+Reinforcement learning environments is half the system.

 The Canonical Loop

-Formally, a complete RL environment is a tuple:
+Formally, a complete RL environment is a set:

 Task Type What the Agent Must Do Example Systems